allink/allink.timer/README.md

 Best Practice
 -------------

-allink stores this source on a share point and created a MenuExtra MacOS X App with [Fluid](http://fluidapp.com/) which loads the `index.html` file over the filesystem e.g. `file:///Volumes/sharepoint/priska/index.html`.
+allink created a MenuExtra MacOS X App with [Fluid](http://fluidapp.com/) which contains a clone of the `src` folder.
+So the Fluid App points to `file:///Applications/allink.timer.app/src/index.html`.
 Thanks Fluid we can use [Growl](http://growl.info/) as notification service over JavaScript too!

 Theming
 -------

-Just replace the content of `theme.css` with the infile css source code of a Basecamp page of your account.
+Just replace the content of `theme.css` and `loader.gif` with the infile css source code of a Basecamp page of your account.